Armed police swarm Tikipunga after reports of gunman fleeing supermarket carpark

 Nick said he didn't see a gun so was unable to say whether the man had been armed.

-The police Eagle helicopter from Auckland has been sighted in the area in support of officers on the ground responding to the incident.
+The police Eagle helicopter from Auckland joined the search for the man as members of the armed offenders squad (AOS) closed in on Hawea Place in Tikipunga.

-According to someone in the area, armed police are stationed at both ends of Manapouri St as the helicopter circles overhead.
+Armed police were stationed at both ends of Manapouri St as the police chopper circled over head.

+Their search in the suburb proved fruitless as AOS soon left the scene to follow a new trail less than 3km away in Kamo.

+Johnstone then fled the scene on foot and his whereabouts is currently unknown,